Mythologos/EvaLatin2024-NostraDomina/README.md

 ## Summary

-This is a repository for the LT4HALA 2024 workshop paper, **"Nostra Domina at EvaLatin 2024: Improving Latin Polarity Detection through Semi-Supervised Data Augmentation."**
+This is a repository for the LT4HALA 2024 workshop paper, **"Nostra Domina at EvaLatin 2024: Improving Latin Polarity Detection through Data Augmentation."**
 It includes:
 - the automatically-annotated data generated as a part of the paper (see `data/polarity/training`)
 - the tools applied to generate and process that data, including the novel polarity coordinate clustering method (see `gaussian_annotator.py`, `polarity_annotator.py`, and `polarity_splitter.py`)